 The first couple of weeks, we didn't have our own place to live.
 We stayed at the expensive Polana Hotel because of my dad's new work at the Danish Embassy.
 Mozambique was like a forgotten territory in those war-torn years.
-Schools, hospitals, museums and the other buildings around town... everything seemed to be slowly disintegrating.
+The Maputo I had known, seemed to be slowly disintegrating.
 I laid with severe stomach pains in bed, watching cockroaches and mice running around our five star hotel room.